emerzonic/Burger/README.md

 # Burger Shop
 Burger Shop is a full stack application that uses three (3) of the RESTful methods; create, Read and Update.
-It allows users to create/add a burger to the app and also devour it.
+It allows users to create/add a burger to the app/database and also devour it.

 ## Technologies and dependencies
 * HTML5/CSS3